zacheard408/SchedulingApp/README.md

 # SchedulingApp
-Hello, and welcome to the Scheduling App (Name subject to change) This app was designed to be able to make calendars, populate them with events and then share them with others.
+Hello, and welcome to the Scheduling App (Name subject to change) This app was designed to make calendars, populate them with events, and then share them with others.
 The intended population is people with varying work or school schedules.

 # Features: